CBSE Academics at Divine Happy School — How we teach — Pre-Nursery to Class XII, Bhagalpur

 A school is only as strong as the teachers who show up every morning.
 At Divine Happy School, 70+ teachers walk into their classrooms each day with one job — to make sure every student leaves understanding more than they did when they walked in.

-eVidya Smart Classroom — One connected system — classroom to home
+eVidya Smart Classroom — One connected system, from classroom to home

 The classroom doesn't end at the school gate

-Every topic taught on the smartboard is available on eVidya — the same structured decks, the same explanations, the same sequence.
+Every topic taught on the smartboard is available on eVidya.
+The same lesson decks, the same explanations, the same sequence.
 Students revise at their own pace, practise with topic-wise questions, and assess their own understanding.
 No tuition needed.

 eVidya at Home